These States’ Anti-DEI Legislation May Impact Higher Education

 Texas

-So far in Texas, one bill has been signed into law: Senate Bill 17/ House Bill 5127.
-After the bill made its way through the Senate and the House throughout April and May, on June 14, Gov. Greg Abbott signed the bill into law.
+In Texas, just one of the many bills introduced to eliminate DEI practices has been signed into law: SB 17/ HB 5127.
+After the bill made its way through the Senate and the House throughout April and May of 2023, on June 14, 2023, Gov. Greg Abbott signed the bill.

-DEI offices, diversity training for students and employees, and "ideological oaths and statements" at public institutions in Texas will be banned beginning on January 1, 2024.
-Academic research and coursework can not be restricted from this bill.
-No later than December 1 each year, higher education institutions in Texas will be required to submit a report certifying their compliance with the law.
+Under the bill, DEI offices, diversity training for students and employees, and “ideological oaths and statements” at public institutions in Texas were banned as of Jan.
+1, 2024.
+Academic research and coursework can not be restricted by this bill.
+Public institutions in Texas will be required to submit a report certifying their compliance with the law no later than Dec.
+1 each year.

-Senate Bill 16 passed in the Senate on April 12, which would ban critical race theory teaching at the university level in Texas.
-As of April 24, the bill had been read for the first time in the House and referred to the Higher Education committee.
+Senate Bill 16, which passed in the Senate on April 12, 2023, would have banned critical race theory teaching at the university level.
+However, after its first reading in the House on April 24, the bill was referred to the Higher Education Committee where it ultimately died.

 Utah